bensu/basic-om-tut/Basic-Tutorial.md

 Again some map destructuring.

-Let's start evaling code!

-Eval each form one by one.
-When you hit the final form you should see the list of contacts.
+After you save you should see the list of contacts.

 ## Enhancing your first Om component